Skip to content

 Then comes the fun part…decorating!
 I wanted to make an adorable bird’s nest design, so I decided to use coconut and mini Cadbury eggs.
 I made toasted coconut on the stovetop over medium-low heat.
 It’s important to watch it closely and turn it frequently to prevent burning.

 Once the coconut has cooled, sprinkle it onto the middle of the cake, then add your mini Cadbury eggs.
 They are the cutest!
-This dessert is as tasty as it is gorgeous, and perfect for celebrating Easter!
+This Easter dessert is as tasty as it is gorgeous, and perfect for celebrating Easter!

 Baking Tips